 The International Consortium of Investigative Journalists’ report (1) on the international medical device industry adds to the growing documentation of health scandals in India in recent years.
 A comprehensive picture emerges of manufacturers knowingly selling untested products at usurious rates; criminally negligent doctors and medical establishments; and a regulatory system geared towards the industry’s growth rather than patient safety.

-While the investigation documents extent of corruption and malpractice in the healthcare industry and allied professions, there is, unfortunately, nothing surprising about the report’s contents.
+While the investigation documents are revealing of the extent of corruption and malpractice in the healthcare industry and allied professions, there is, unfortunately, nothing surprising about the report’s contents.

-Since October last year, Johnson & Johnson’s toxic metal-on-metal hip implant has been in the news in India.
-Indian victims of these implants who have suffered horrifying tissue damage and neurological illnesses have been fighting to get the company to pay for reparative surgery, and compensation on par with those awarded to US patients.
+Since October last year, Johnson & Johnson’s (J&J) toxic metal-on-metal hip implant has been in the news in India.
+Indian victims of these implants who have suffered horrifying tissue damage and neurological illnesses have been fighting to get the company to pay for reparative surgery, and compensation on par with that awarded to US patients.

 The J&J implant was one of the devices reported on in the July 2018 documentary “The Bleeding Edge”, which told the stories of women and men in the US and the UK who had suffered horrible consequences of untested and substandard medical devices.
 In addition to J&J’s hip implant, there was Bayer’s contraceptive coil that could not be removed, breast implants that ruptured in the body, a vaginal mesh that tore through tissue, and robotic surgery that maimed.
 Patients expressed outrage that not only did their doctors implant these devices that ravaged their bodies, but they also refused to acknowledge the harm inflicted.
 The doctors were motivated not by their patients’ welfare but their links to the implant industry.

 In India, in 2017, it was found that imported cardiac stents were being sold to patients at 10 times the import cost, with hospitals and doctors taking their cuts along the way.
 Many people have paid these exorbitant rates for cardiac stents that they believed saved their lives.
-How many also received unnecessary interventions because their doctor got a kickback from the company?
+How many received unnecessary interventions because their doctor got a kickback from the company?

 Medical devices and you